rdsea/sys4bigml/tutorials/observability/01-basic-client-server-tracing/README.md

 # Basic tracing

 # GOAL
-- Give an example/feeling of basic client-server tracing
+- Give an example/feeling of setting an end-to-end trace from client-server application
+  - Architecture for an end-to-end trace
   - Introduce various instrumentations:
     - Zero-code instrumentation
     - Lib-based instrumentation
     - Manual instrumentation
+  - Collector
+    - setting and components
+  - Distributed tracing backbend

 # Application
 The material from this hand-on is mostly from [OpenTelemetry Python documentation](https://opentelemetry.io/docs/zero-code/python/)